Sandown Bay Academy: Academic standards and improvement

-Unfortunately this "closure plan" for Sandown Bay Academy was received extremely badly on the Isle of Wight.
 Councillor Howe said that AET should be "ashamed of themselves."
-Julian Critchley, the Labour Party candidate for the Isle of Wight in the General Election of 2017, went further and stated: "The answer to Sandown Bay Academy’s issues is not to impose their problems on Ryde Academy, but to fix the problems in Sandown.
+Julian Critchley, the Labour Party candidate for the Isle of Wight in the General Election of 2017, stated: "The answer to Sandown Bay Academy’s issues is not to impose their problems on Ryde Academy, but to fix the problems in Sandown.
 Clearly, that is something which AET are incapable of doing."